-Hall of Fame inductee Jeff Kellogg officially assumed his duties as a member of the college's Board of Trustees in 2002.
-He was re-elected in 2006 and 2010 and continues to represent the northwest portion of the Long Beach Community College District.
-He began serving his third term as the President of the Board of Trustees in July 2013.
+Former Long Beach City Council member and Long Beach City College (LBCC) Alumni Hall of Fame inductee Jeff Kellogg officially assumed his duties as a member of the college's Board of Trustees in 2002.
+He was re-elected in 2006, 2010 and 2014 and continues to represent the northwest portion of the Long Beach Community College District.
+He began serving his second consecutive term and fourth overall as the President of the Board of Trustees in July 2014.

 Kellogg was a founding member and Chair of the Alameda Corridor Transportation Authority (ACTA).
 This $2.2 billion public works project was a joint effort of the cities and ports of Long Beach and Los Angeles and the County of Los Angeles.
-The construction of the 19 mile rail corridor, which eliminated traffic congestion in numerous cities and allowed port cargo to move more efficiently was called a "project of national significance" by the United States Congress and was completed on time and under budget.
+The construction of the 19 mile rail corridor that eliminated traffic congestion in numerous cities and allowed port cargo to move more efficiently was called a "project of national significance" by the United States Congress and was completed on time and under budget.

 Kellogg is a lifelong resident of Long Beach.
 He attended Longfellow Elementary, Hughes Junior High School and Jordan High School where he was active in student government and sports.
 Following his days as a student at LBCC, he attended the University of Oregon on an athletic scholarship, lettering in football and earning his Bachelor of Science Degree in History.
 He was also honored with an Outstanding Senior Award.

 Jeff Kellogg and his wife Pam have lived in the Los Cerritos / Virginia Country Club area of Long Beach for the past twenty-five years.
 They are both involved in numerous organizations and causes that reflect their personal beliefs and interests.
 Pam owns and operates her interior design showrooms in Orange and San Diego County.
 Their son (Trevor) and daughter (Rachel) both graduated from Poly High School and are attending college.